matthieucan/quebec-monitoring/README.md

 $ sudo make run
 ```

+If you installed Docker manually, perhaps the command to run it is
+`docker` instead of `docker.io`.
+In this case, run `sed -i
+s/docker.io/docker/g Makefile`

-And now, just navigate to your container IP.
+And now, navigate to your container IP.
 In order to know your
 container IP, you can run `sudo docker.io inspect <container-number>`,
 replacing <container-number> by the last line returned by the previous
 command.